 According to Evelyn Laureano, executive director of the Neighborhood Self-Help by Older Persons Project (SHOPP), in the Bronx, a city-funded elder abuse program, said the seniors that often come forward to seek help, are not doing it because of the abuse, but rather a symptom of it, such as a utility shut off notice or an impending eviction.
 Laureano said that the case workers are trained to look for the reason that a senior receiving $1,200 a month cannot pay their $500 dollar rent payment.

 The elder program employees see a range of elder abuse cases and say it is as complicated as “any family and as diverse as New York, itself.”
 They said that “typical” cases can vary by borough as well.
-According to Onaitis, historically people have been attracted to Manhattan, from all over the country, and have settled independently as adults, being single all their lives, with few friends or family outside of the area.
+According to Onaitis, historically people have been attracted to Manhattan, from all over the country.
+And many have settled independently as adults, being single all their lives, with few friends or family outside of the area.
 These seniors will often find a roommate to help cut expenses and when the situation turns bad, the roommate will not leave, he said.

 Beware the “New Best Friend”

 Another situation is the “new best friend,” which is a person who will initially offer care, but then either absconds with money, or becomes abusive.
 This is a dynamic that is often seen in many of the elder abuse cases, where the senior believes the abuser is the only thing keeping them from going to a nursing home or is dependent on the abuser for some care, according to case managers.